 The app will show them a notification with the address of the hotel in the local language to make it as easy as possible to get to the property.

 The app will notify them with their check-in date, check-out date, and confirmation number, so they have all the information they need to check into the hotel.

 When they arrive at the property, every time after their initial arrival, they will receive a notification welcoming them back to the hotel and displaying action buttons that will show them their room number or give them the ability to unlock their hotel door.

 We’ll get the door

-SPG Keyless represents a groundbreaking turning point in the traditional hotel experience by fundamentally redefining the way guests arrive and check in to their rooms.
-SPG Keyless – powered by the SPG app – enables guests to bypass the front desk, avoid waiting in line, and ultimately unlock their stay with a simple tap of their smartphone.
+SPG Keyless represents a groundbreaking turning point in the traditional hotel experience by fundamentally redefining how guests arrive and check in to their rooms.
+SPG Keyless – powered by the SPG app – enables guests to bypass the front desk, avoid waiting in line, and ultimately unlock their stay with a simple smartphone tap.
 This innovation frees up hotel associates’ time, allowing them to engage with guests and transform the first interaction from transactional to personal.
-It’s high-tech supporting high-touch unlike ever before.
+It’s high-tech, supporting high-touch unlike ever before.
 Starwood tapped the world’s largest lock manufacturer, Assa Abloy, to create an all-new, Bluetooth-enabled lock as well as keyless software, which are designed to securely recognize and connect with a guest’s mobile device.
 Learn more about SPG Keyless here.

 BEHIND THE SCENES